gregpotega/powerlock/readme.md

 This project is licensed under the Apache 2.0 License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-If you have any questions or need support, please contact Greg at [potegagreg@gmail.com](mailto:potegagreg@gmail.com).
+If you have any questions or need support, please contact [me](mailto:potegagreg@gmail.com).